mille535/kmil-us_source/content/posts/Steam-Deck-Resources.md

  - [ShareDeck](https://sharedeck.games/) - Community sourced game and performance settings for Steam Deck.
 Useful if you want to optimize games for battery life.
  - [/r/steamdeck](https://reddit.com/r/steamdeck) - The main subreddit for all things Steam Deck related.
  - [@OnDeck](https://twitter.com/OnDeck) - The offical Steam Deck Twitter Account.
+ - [IsThereAnyDeal](https://isthereanydeal.com/) - Site that tracks online stores for deals on games.